vhsw/freshdesk-time-tracker/README.md

 Simple time tracker for Freshdesk, Jira and Teamwork.

 ## Installation
-Just place timer.py in any convenient place on you're device.
-Also you may whant add some alias in your bash or zsh profile.
+Just place timer.py in any convenient place on your device.
+Also, you may want to add some alias in your bash or zsh profile.
 ```
 alias latime="~/timer.py"
 ```

-You also need to install Python 3.7 or greater and AIOHttp module to run this script.
+You also need to install Python 3.7 or greater and AIOHTTP module to run this script.
 ```
 sudo apt install python3.7
 pip3 install aiohttp pytz
 ```

-By default this script looking for config in user's home directory, so put config.ini to home directory and add replace parameters by you're own.
+By default, this script looking for config in user's home directory, so put config.ini to home directory and add replace parameters by you're own.
 You also can specify config location like this:
 ```
 timer.py -c /path/to/config.ini
 ```
 ## Usage
-To get time report for current date just run script without any args:
+To get time report for the current date just run script without any args:

 ```
 timer.py